-Do not insert or remove a CD while the OmniBook is actively reading data.
+Do not remove a CD while the OmniBook is actively reading data.
 Otherwise, the OmniBook could stop responding and you could lose data.

 - 1. Press the button on the face of the CD-ROM drive.
-If you are using this drive for the first time, be sure to remove the cardboard packing insert. - 2.
+If one is present, be sure to remove the cardboard packing insert. - 2.
 Place the CD into the drive (label facing up) and gently press down to seat the CD on the spindle-or-remove the CD. - 3.
 Slide the CD-ROM tray back into the module to close it.